jmayeur/i-guess-that-works/content/about/index.md

 ### What
 - Web, Data and General Purpose Software Development since the turn of the century.
-- Leader with an Engagement First, Collaboration Centered ethos.
+- Leader with an Engagement First, Collaboration Centered Ethos.
-- Systems Intuitor, Operational and Technical Diagnostics Enthusiast; Driven to Learn and Grow as member of a team.
+- Systems Intuitor, Operational and Technical Diagnostics Enthusiast; Driven to Learn and Grow as Member of a Team.

 ### How
 - Everything starts with reading.
 Read docs, people, environments, dashboards and slack threads.
 Read; and try my best to understand the underlying dynamics of everything.
 Software is hard, but it is impossible if you don't know what you really need to do.